protectai/modelscan/notebooks/README.md

 <br></br>
 # Keras
 Keras uses saved_model and h5 for model serialization.
-A notebook to illustrate
+A notebook to illustrate the following is added.

 - Exfiltrate AWS secret on a Keras model using `keras.layers.lambda()`
 - ModelScan usage and expected scan results with safe and unsafe Keras models

-is added.

 📓 Notebook: [keras_fashion_mnist.ipynb](./keras_fashion_mnist.ipynb).